Skip to main content

 Explore

 Over time, thermometers may lose their ability to accurately measure temperatures.
 Therefore, it is important to routinely calibrate thermometers used to take the temperatures of foods.
-Watch the video below that shows the steps to calibrate various types of thermometers used in food service.
+Review the Calibrating Thermometers video that is provided in this lesson.
 Then, calibrate the thermometers in your facility.
-Use the Using and Calibrating Themometers and the Thermometer Calibration Log for each thermometer in your facility and record your results.
+Use the Using and Calibrating Thermometers and the Thermometer Calibration Log for each thermometer in your facility and record your results.
 Make a plan to calibrate thermometers in your facility regularly, such as once a week.

 Apply